 Radiologic Technology Program

 The Radiologic Technology Program begins once a year at the beginning of the fall semester.
-The radiography curriculum is two years (24 continuous months) in length and graduates are awarded an Associate in Applied Science Degree (A.A.S).
+The radiography curriculum is two years (24 continuous months) in length and graduates are awarded an Associate of Applied Science Degree (A.A.S).
 Many radiography students choose to complete their general education credits prior to beginning the program courses.

 Complete the online Minnesota West Application for Admission, including the required non-refundable one time application fee.
 Indicate Radiologic Technology as program major.